orchest/orchest/docs/source/getting_started/when_to_use_orchest.md

 - **Data Scientists and Engineers that love Jupyter notebooks**:
-  Even though you can use scripts as your {term}`pipeline steps <Pipeline step>` as well, Orchest is built on top of JupyterLab, bundles a few useful extensions, and is integrated seamlessly with your existing workflow.
+  Even though you can use scripts as your {term}`pipeline steps <Pipeline step>` as well, Orchest has deep JupyterLab integration, bundles a few useful extensions, and is integrated seamlessly with your existing workflow.
-  If you already love Jupyter notebooks, using Orchest will feel easy.
+  If you already love Jupyter notebooks, then you will feel right at home in Orchest.

 - **Anyone who is looking to create pipelines through a visual interface**:
   Rather than defining your steps in YAML files, you can connect them with the Orchest